The regularity of almost all edge ideals: Introduction

 \section{Introduction}

 In this paper we consider edge ideals $I_G$ and their Betti numbers $\beta_{i,j}(I_G)$.
-It is well known that these numerical invariants of $I_G$ can be computed with Hochster's formula by studying the simplicial homology of the independence complex $\mathrm{Ind}(G)$ of $G$, that is, the simplicial complex whose faces are the independent sets of $G$.
-Ultimately, this amounts to understanding whether $G$ contains some specific induced subgraphs or not, and this is a problem in extremal graph theory.
+It is well known that these numerical invariants of $I_G$ can be computed with Hochster's formula by studying the simplicial homology of the independence complex $\mathrm{Ind}(G)$ of $G$ and its subcomplexes.
+Here $\mathrm{Ind}(G)$ is the simplicial complex whose faces are the independent sets of $G$.
+Ultimately, this amounts to understanding whether $G$ contains some specific induced subgraphs or not, and this is a problem that can be naturally phrased in terms of extremal graph theory.

 For graphs $G$ and $H$, one says that $G$ is \emph{$H$-free} if $G$ does not contain a copy of $H$ as an induced subgraph.
-Balogh and Butterfield\til\cite{BaBu} introduced relatively recently the concept of \emph{critical graph}, a rather technical notion, giving a characterization for critical graphs $H$ in terms of almost all graphs that are $H$-free.
+Balogh and Butterfield\til\cite{BaBu} introduced relatively recently the concept of a \emph{critical graph}, a rather technical notion, giving a characterization for critical graphs $H$ in terms of almost all graphs that are $H$-free.
 This is the key tool for our main results, and we believe that we are the first to employ this method in commutative algebra.

-In this paper we say that a Betti number $\beta_{i,j}$ on the $r$-th row of the Betti table, for $r\ge3$, is a \emph{parabolic Betti number} if the following hold:
+Recall that the Betti numbers on the $r$-th row of the Betti table are those of the form $\beta_{i,i+r}$, for $i\ge0$.
+In this paper we say that a Betti number $\beta_{i,i+r}$, for $r\ge3$, is a \emph{parabolic Betti number} if

 The region of the Betti table consisting of the parabolic Betti numbers is bounded from the left by the diagonal consisting of $\beta_{1,4},\beta_{2,6}, \beta_{3,8},\dots$, and from the right by the ``parabola'' consisting of $\beta_{1,4},\beta_{2,6},\beta_{3,7},\dots$ In Figure\til\ref{fig:starredregion}